haohsin0303/COMS-6111-Project-2/README.md

     We attempt to have our prompt text be informative enough for GPT-3 API to understand what the extraction goal is for the respective target relation.

     We can provide a general summary of the prompt text by saying it tries to extract information from a sentence about people and the organizations they work for, by looking for the [Schools_Attended | Work_For | Live_In | Top_Member_Employees] relation between the subject (a person) and the object (an organization) and returns a list of tuples in the format [(person's name, [Schools_Attended | Work_For | Live_In | Top_Member_Employees] , organization's name)].
 If no such tuple exists, an empty list is returned, and the program tries to ensure that the subject and object are mentioned in the same sentence and represent the correct types.
     NOTE: The output for GPT-3 API can sometimes be inconsistent and out of our control.
-The sentences that are passed into GPT-3 do pass the validation checkst that were applied using SpanBERT but can be incorrectly classified as a valid relation.
+The sentences that are passed into GPT-3 do pass the validation checks that were applied using SpanBERT but can be incorrectly classified as a valid relation.

 ## Credentials
 - JSON API Key: AIzaSyBr5aenBL0VfH55raQJUMSYiOmdkspmzPY